 Building project: SANAA, Tokyo

-Exhibition design: Adrien Gardère, Paris
+Museography and Exhibition design: Studio Adrien Gardère, Paris

 Goppion created the entire display area for the Louvre-Lens with 242 elements (display cases, furnishings, tables and supports).
 Special display cases were custom made to work alongside pieces from Goppion’s already well-established System Q line.

 Adrien Gardère’s design philosophy, characterized by a sophisticated minimalism, presented a challenge for the installations realized by Goppion.
 This led to research and experimentation with materials that were small in dimension but very robust in terms of resistance.

 The display cases are characterized by purity in terms of shapes and sizes.
 They feature perfect joints and corners.
 The use of thin but perfectly efficient hinges allowed the opening mechanisms to be completely hidden.
 White in various tones and nuances is the dominant color with the only exception being in the rooms dedicated to the Renaissance exhibition where delicate shades of red, blue and yellow can be seen on the walls with natural ash wood display elements.
 The effect is the complete abstraction of the works from the place that houses them – the art works stand out in all of their formal and symbolic purity suspended in time and place and purposefully decontextualized.